adrazen/cs140e-final-project/labs/6-interrupts/POSTLAB.md

 doing Binary Bomb/SecureVault.
 The resulting relationship with assembly is either one of love or one of hate.
 In this lab, we learn the importance of using assembly, and why sometimes we have no other option _but_ to use assembly.
-There is some functionality that it is simply not possible to express in C. In the case of interrupts, it's important to write them in assembly in order to be sure that we preserve all registers correctly.
+There is some functionality that it is simply not possible to express in C. For interrupts, it's important to write them in assembly in order to be sure that we preserve all registers correctly.

-In the case of interrupts, this is especially the case because we need to work with special registers that are otherwise not available in C, and we need to guarantee that instructions execute in the order that we want them to.
-In the case of interrupts, we need to be able to access stack pointers and registers.
+This is especially the case because with interrupts you're working with special registers that are otherwise not available in C, and we need to guarantee that instructions execute in the order that we want them to.

 With standard C-code, we can't guarantee that the compiled version of the code is exactly what we expect it to be.
-This is because, at times, the compiler will try to optimize code and be more efficient.
+This is because, at times, the compiler will try to optimize code.
 In most of the programs we have written thus far, this isn't an issue.
 However, as we progress through the code, we will need to rely on assembly more in order to be able to write functional low-level code.